Growth of religion: Christianity

 Catholic Church membership in 2013 was 1.254 billion, which is 17.7% of the world population, an increase from 437 million, in 1950 and 654 million, in 1970.
 The main growth areas have been Asia and Africa, 39% and 32%, respectively, since 2000.

 Since 2010, the rate of increase was of 0.3% in the Americas and Europe.
 On the other hand, Eric Kaufman, of University of London, argued that the main reason for the expansion of Catholicism and conservative Protestantism along with other religions is because their religions tend to be "pro-natal" and they have more children, and not due to religious conversion.

+The total Protestant population has reached 1.17 billion in 2024.
 Protestantism is one of the most dynamic religious movements in the contemporary world.
 Evangelical Christian denominations also are among the fastest-growing denominations in some Catholic Christian countries, such as Brazil and France (France going from 2% to 3% of the population).
 In Brazil, the total number of Protestants jumped from 16.2% in 2000 to 22.2% in 2010 (for the first time, the percentage of Catholics in Brazil is less than 70%).
 These cases do not contribute to a growth of Christianity overall, but rather to a substitution of a brand of Christianity with another one.

-According to the records of the Church of Jesus Christ of Latter-day Saints, its membership has grown every decade since its beginning in the 1830s, that it is among the top ten largest Christian denominations in the U.S., and that it was the fastest growing church in the U.S. in 2012.
+According to the records of the Church of Jesus Christ of Latter-day Saints, its membership has grown every decade since its beginning in the 1830s, it is among the top ten largest Christian denominations in the U.S., and it was the fastest growing church in the U.S. in 2012.

 The 19th century saw at least 250,000 Jews convert to Christianity according to existing records of various societies.
 Data from the Pew Research Center has it that, as of 2013, about 1.6 million adult American Jews identify themselves as Christians, most as Protestants.
 According to the same data, most of the Jews who identify themselves as some sort of Christian (1.6 million) were raised as Jews or are Jews by ancestry.
 According to a 2012 study, 17% of Jews in Russia identify themselves as Christians.
 According to study by Pew Research Center in 2021, around 19% of American those who say they were raised Jewish or who had at least one Jewish parent now identify as Christian.